 Turn right to go back under the railway.
 After passing a timber merchants turn left into Wickham Way, signposted as a pedestrian route to Ardingly Reservoir.
 Follow this quiet private road uphill past houses, later with trees on the right.
 At the top you come to a T-junction with another private road, with a metal gate ahead leading into a large meadow.

-There is a “Keep Out” notice on this gate, but this is widely ignored and if you feel like joining the local dog-walkers on well-trodden paths a pleasant alternative is to go down the left-hand side of the meadow, across a stream at the bottom and then up to the top right-hand corner, rejoining the public footpath on the edge of a golf course.
-If you do this, continue the directions at [•] below.
+- A “Keep Out” notice on this gate seems to be widely ignored by local dog-walkers.
+There are well-trodden paths down the left-hand side of the meadow, across a stream at the bottom and then up to the top right-hand corner to rejoin the public footpath on the edge of a golf course.
+If you take this unofficial route, resume the directions at [?].

-Cross the road (by the remains of a low embankment for the abandoned Ouse Valley Railway2) and take the tree-lined footpath just off to the right, now on both the SOVW and the High Weald Landscape Trail3 (HWLT).
+- Cross the lane and take the tree-lined footpath just off to the right, now on both the SOVW and the High Weald Landscape Trail?
+(HWLT).
 In 150m go through a gate, past a cottage and through a belt of trees.
 Keep ahead across a potentially boggy field and continue gently uphill on a tree-lined track.

 The massive building perched on a hill 600m away to the right is Ardingly College; the afternoon route to Balcombe passes through its grounds.

-Go across the B2028 and up a path to a residential street, Newlands.
-Turn right and follow it round to the left.
-Opposite Jobes, take the footpath heading south down to and across the railway.
-Cross the B2028 and continue on a footpath through Pilstye Wood and over a small hill to Cherry Lane.
-Turn left briefly onto the road, then left again onto a bridleway through Pilstye Farm to return to the B2028.
+- Go out through the station car park and take a new footpath heading south, parallel to the B2036.
+At Kemps Farm take a footpath on the right through Pilstye Wood and over a small hill to Cherry Lane.
+Turn left briefly onto the road, then left again onto a bridleway through Pilstye Farm to return to the B2036.

 You are now following part of Walk 1–16, in reverse.

-Turn left onto the B2036, crossing over carefully at some point.
-In about 100m (and some way past a footpath signpost) bear right onto a narrow path which curves around the edge of a copse and comes out into the top corner of a large field.
+On the verge ahead there is a footpath signpost pointing slightly to the right, but you have to go a little further along to find the gap in the hedge.
+Follow this narrow path around the edge of a copse and out into the top corner of a large field.
 Turn right to go down a broad grassy strip on the field margin.

-The signposted right of way is to go straight ahead for 75m and then turn half-right down across the field, but it appears that everyone follows the much simpler route around the field margin.
+The signposted right of way is to go straight ahead for 75m and then turn half-right down across the field, but it appears that everyone follows the simpler route around the edge.

-Go past a house on the right and follow the field edge briefly round to the left, then go over a stile on the right by a pole carrying power cables.
+Where the grassy strip curves right towards a house keep ahead briefly along the field edge, then go over a stile on the right by a pole carrying power cables.
 Go down a few steps, across a small field and through a gate.
 Continue downhill between fields and turn left onto a lane.

 You soon leave the Walk 1–16 route, a footpath off to the right of the lane.
 The remainder of the morning section is the same as the “Higher Route to Ardingly” in Walk #22.

-Go over the stile into the next field and follow a faint grassy path slightly to the left, with the reservoir visible beyond the trees on your left.
-Near the bottom corner go through a gate and follow a path half-right through some trees, then over a stile into a small area of scrubland.
-Go through this and keep ahead at a three-way footpath signpost, joining the Main Walk route.
+- Go over the stile into the next field and follow a faint grassy path slightly to the left, with the reservoir visible beyond the trees on your left.
+Near the bottom corner go through a gate and follow a path half-right through a belt of trees, then over a stile.
+Go through a small area of scrubland and keep ahead at a three-way footpath signpost, joining the Main Walk route.

 The afternoon route to Balcombe repeats this short stretch through the copse.